 Meaning of Numbers: The Number 41

-Although the precise meaning of number 41 is unclear in Scripture, it does have some relationship with the kings of ancient Israel and Judah.
+The possible meaning of number 41 is partly derived from its relationship with the kings of ancient Israel and Judah.

 Rehoboam was the son of King Solomon.
 It was during the earliest days of his rule, when he was 41, that the united kingdom of Israel split into two pieces (1Kings 12).
 This split in 930 A.D., which was prophesied to occur (1Kings 11:29 - 39, 12:15), created the Kingdoms of Israel (ten tribes) and Judah (two tribes plus tribe of Levi).
 Rehoboam ruled over Judah's kingdom while Jeroboam ruled over Israel.